ergo-services/ergo/docs/networking/network-stack.md

 Static routes support pattern matching (`"prod-.*"`), multiple routes with failover weights, and hybrid approaches (use patterns for selection, resolvers for address lookup).
 You can configure per-route cookies, certificates, network flags, and atom mappings.

 The framework checks static routes first, always.
-If a static route exists, discovery is bypassed.
-If static routes fail or don't exist, the framework falls back to discovery.
+A matching static route takes that node out of discovery entirely: every matching route is tried, and when they all fail the attempt ends with `gen.ErrNoRoute` - the registrar is never consulted.
+Discovery is reached only when **no** static route matched the name.

 For details, see [Static Routes](static-routes.md).